CompBtBs/RASpy/README.rst

     df=ras_object.compute_diff(ras_adata,name_feature)

 where name_feature is the key of the observations grouping to consider.
-See `Notebook4 <https://github.com/compBtBs/Raspy-Single-Cell-Reaction-Activity-Scores-in-Python/blob/main/notebook_examples/RAS%20map%20data.ipynb>`_ for more detail.

 Color a metabolic map using RAS fold-change
 ========================================================